 Miraculously, the ark was spared because it was under a separate roof.
 The Ner Tamid (Eternal Light) remained in place as did the mezuzah on the center door where it remained throughout the reconstruction.
 Most of our ritual objects, including the Torah scrolls, had been previously removed from the building because of the prior renovation.
 Fortunately, we were able to rescue our Holocaust Torah scroll, which had been dedicated in memory of Jews who perished in the Holocaust.
 We are grateful to the New York City Fire Department, especially the 8th Battalion, for saving the skeleton of our building, the exterior walls, all the windows on the main and gallery floors, and the rose window on the east wall over the choir loft.

 From the very beginning, former Mayor Giuliani, Governor Pataki, Cardinal O’Connor and then Cardinal Egan of the Archdiocese of New York, local clergy, and Jewish community leaders stood by Central Synagogue as we arose from the ashes.
 We also received support from religious and community leaders from around the world and were visited by many, including the Archbishop of Canterbury and the Prime Minister of Israel.

 On Sunday, September 9, 2001, the newly restored Central Synagogue was reconsecrated.
 Hundreds gathered at the steps of our Main Sanctuary to be a part of the re-dedication.
 Two days later, our city was forever changed by the terror attacks on downtown Manhattan.

-On Friday, September 9, 2011, Central Synagogue celebrated the 10th anniversary of the Sanctuary’s re-dedication, while also commemorating the 10th anniversary of the 9/11 attacks during our Shabbat evening service.
+On Friday, September 9, 2016, Central Synagogue commemorated the 15th anniversary of the Sanctuary’s re-dedication, as well as the 15th anniversary of the 9/11 attacks during our Shabbat evening service.